MicrosoftDocs/EMDocs/contributor-guide/tools-and-setup.md

 ## Create a GitHub account and set up your profile

-To contribute to the Azure technical content, you'll need a [GitHub](http://www.github.com) account.
+To contribute to the EMS technical content, you'll need a [GitHub](http://www.github.com) account.

 If you are a Microsoft contributor, you need to set up your GitHub account so you're clearly identified as a Microsoft employee.
 Set up your profile as follows: